muchiri322/Kafka-Streaming/README.md

 This project is provided for educational  purposes.
 ##conclusion
-This project demonstrates how to build a real-time data pipeline using modern big data tools.
+This project demonstrates how to build a real time data pipeline using modern big data tools.
 With minimal setup, you can monitor weather data in real time and lay the foundation for more complex data engineering workflows.